 Dental hygiene is also very important when it comes to caring for your dog.
 It is ideal to brush daily; however, brushing once a week can also protect him against dental and oral diseases.

-Trim the nails at least once or twice a month and handle his paws softly.
+Trim the nails with dog nail clippers at least once or twice a month and handle his paws softly.
 Moreover, eyes must be clear with no redness.
 Also, check for sores or rashes in the nose and mouth.

 Lastly, don’t stick your rat in a crate the whole day.
 They are involved with people and are not meant to spend their lives locked up in a cage.